jessica drake Interview on Self-care and Managing an Invisible Illness

 After 20 years in the industry, adult film star and sex educator Jessica Drake continues to earn accolades.

-One of drake’s most recent honors is the 2020 AASECT Audiovisual Award she won with Joan Price for their collaboration on the erotic sex ed film Guide to Wicked Sex: Senior Sex
+One of drake’s most recent honors is the 2020 AASECT Audiovisual Award she won with Joan Price for their collaboration on the erotic sex ed film Guide to Wicked Sex: Senior Sex.
+AASECT is a highly regarded professional organization and certifying body that stands for the American Association for Sexuality Educators, Counselors, and Therapists.

 Senior Sex was recognized as “a significant contribution to AASECT’s vision of sexual health and to the clinical and educational standards of the field.”